 Posted on: January 9, 2025

 Knowing how to operate a forklift is a critical skill in many industries, from construction and warehousing to manufacturing and retail.
-But before you can climb behind the wheel, you'll need to meet one essential requirement: forklift certification.
+But before you can climb behind the wheel, you'll need to meet one essential requirement: forklift training.
 Not only is it a legal necessity, but it’s also a vital step to ensuring workplace safety and opening doors to better job opportunities.

 How To Get A Forklift License